 This post may contain affiliate links.
 Please read my disclosure policy.

-Tofu Tikka Masala is a flavorful, vegan version of the classic and very popular Indian tikka masala recipe.
+This Tofu Curry is a flavorful, vegan version of the classic and very popular Indian tikka masala recipe.
 With aromatic Indian spices, tofu, tomato sauce and coconut milk, it has become one of my favorite easy vegetarian meals to enjoy.
 It’s creamy, delicious, and the perfect cozy dish to serve during the cold winter season!

 This tofu tikka masala recipe is based off of my loaded veggie tikka masala, one of my favorite recipe creations OF ALL TIME!
 That recipe is one of the most popular recipes on my blog and the one that I’ve made more times than any other recipe.
 It’s also vegan and loaded with veggies (hence the name!).
 It’s made with chickpeas as the protein source and is otherwise very similar to this recipe in terms of spices and sauce.